Editorial Standards

 Renewals run on trust, and you demonstrate that with complete, accurate records.

-- Keep CE proof for four years from completion.
+- Keep CE proof for four years from the renewal date.

 - Sign under penalties of perjury with confidence that the numbers are right.